 Year Individual (Freestyle) Team Venue / Format Highlights

-2021Jessica von Bredow-Werndl (GER) on Dalera BBGermanyHagen (GER)Double gold: Individual and team victory for Germany
+2021Jessica von Bredow-Werndl (GER) on Dalera BBGermanyHagen (GER)Double gold: individual and team victory for Germany

 2015Charlotte Dujardin (GBR) on ValegroGermanyAachen (GER)Repeat freestyle win, German dominance in team competition